fastsa85/AutomationHomeExam/README.md

 Steps:
 - Adjust appsettings.json file as described in section Configuration
-- Navigate to AutomationHomeExam project folder and execute command: docker-compose up
+- Navigate to UITests project folder and execute command: docker-compose up

 ## Test Results Reports
-Test Result Reports are stored in /Reports folder next to AutomationHomeExam.dll (by default \bin\Debug\netcoreapp2.1) However Test Result Reports folder can be specified in appsettings.json file
+Test Result Reports are stored in /Reports folder next to UITests.dll (by default \bin\Debug\netcoreapp2.1) However Test Result Reports folder can be specified in appsettings.json file

 ## Configuration